wp-media/backwpup/readme.txt

 * Changed: URLs to MarketPress and Documentation
 * Changed: Save file list cache for one year
 * Changed: Use WordPress ca-bundle.crt
-* Removed: Server callback check on job start no it is only in Settings > Tab: Information
+* Removed: Server callback check on job start now it is only in Settings > Tab: Information

 = Version 3.3 =
 * Improved: Texts removed or rewritten